ga-wdi-exercises/project1/readme.md

   * Track scores across games (even if the page is reloaded)
   * Allow users to compete against each other on a high-score board.

+#### Hangman

+Have a player enter a word that will be guessed during the game.
+The word is then hidden and represented by blank spaces.
+The second player then chooses letters, which are revealed if present.

+*Bonus:*
+  * Add timer-based scoring
+  * Track scores across games (even if the page is reloaded)

 #### Tower of Hanoi

 <a href="https://en.wikipedia.org/wiki/Tower_of_Hanoi">Tower of Hanoi</a> is a mathematical puzzle where the objective is to move a stack of discs from one rod to another.
 There are three rules: